isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 If the traveller’s SafeTravel Pass has expired, he/she should submit a new application.

-One traveller can only hold one valid SafeTravel Pass.
+One traveller can only hold one valid SafeTravel Pass for the stipulated week of entry.

 #### 10. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?